 - pick up a form at the Ohlone College Library on the Fremont campus or the Learning Resources Center on the Newark Center campus

 - pick up a form in person at any number of public offices (library, Department of Motor Vehicles (DMV), post office, county election office (Alameda County Registrar of Voters), city clerk, etc.)

-- call your county's Registrar of Voters (Alameda County Registrar of Voters (510) 267-8683) to request a form be mailed to you
+- call your county's Registrar of Voters (Alameda County Registrar of Voters at (510) 267-8683) to request a form be mailed to you

 - call 1-800-345-VOTE to request a form be mailed to you

 - call your county election office to request a form be mailed to you

 - register to vote online on the the California Online Voter Registration website.
 The form will be printed and mailed to you for your signature.
 After you verify that the information is correct, the form must be signed and mailed to your county election official for the registration to be processed.

 You must re-register to vote when you have a change in address, change in name, or change your political party affiliation.

 Anyone falsifying information on the Voter Registration Application Form can be fined or imprisoned, or deported or refused entry into the United States.